 When people think of “serious” crimes, most tend to think of acts of severe violence.

 Things like robbery.
 Sexual assault.
 Murder.
 In other words, crimes where one person’s actions put another in physical danger.
 Often these acts involve deadly weapons, such as guns or knives, or the use of drugs to render someone helpless.
-So, it comes as no surprise that they are punished severely, typically with the potential of years in prison, incredibly high fines, and other life-altering consequences.
+So, it is no surprise that they are punished severely, typically with the potential of years in prison, incredibly high fines, and other life-altering consequences.

 What if your crime involved impersonating someone else?
 Running a scam?
 Pilfering funds from your employer?
 “Cleaning” dirty money?
 Bribing people?
 Embezzlement?
-Is it any less serious if you hurt people by tricking them and taking their money or belongings?
+Is it any less severe if you hurt people by tricking them and taking their money or belongings?

 What can you do?
 Fight back hard and do so as early on in the process as possible.